YAFAI-Hub/core/README.md

-# YAFAI - Yet Another Framework for Agentic Interfaces   🚀
+## YAFAI-Yet Another Framework for Agentic Interfaces   🚀
-## One binary.
+### One binary.
 Full control.
 Declarative multi-agent orchestration made simple.

 ### What is Yafai?